DACPublicator/DAC_Publication/README.md

 ## Structure of the repository:

 Simulation: Regression and Classification Experiments on simulated dataset.
-Supports the results in part 5. of the publication.
+Supports the results of Section 5.